tecton-ai/demo-test/demo-test/create_feature.md

 ## Register your new feature with tecton

-Now you can register your new feature with Tecton by applying your local repo to production:
+Now you can register your new feature with Tecton by applying your local repository to production:

 `tecton apply`{{execute}}.